reasonml/reason-react/docs/router.md

 ReasonReact comes with a router!
 We've leveraged the language and library features in order to create a router that's:

-- The simplest, dumbest possible.
+- The simplest, thinnest possible.
 - Easily pluggable anywhere into your existing code.
 - Performant and tiny.